-New York City power outage reported in Manhattan
+New York City power outage puts many Manhattan neighborhoods in the dark

 People reported losing power around 5 a.m. – but others began reporting having powered restored as soon as 20 minutes later.